vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 Unlike with Power BI, there isn't a dedicated control for Tableau dashboards.
 Instead, we use the HTML control and put some dynamic HTML code in.
 The control processes this code and displays the HTML-based dashboard.

 The tricky part here is the authentication.
 Tableau provides a token to access the Tableau portal and dashboard as an external app.
 To get this token, we need a Peakboard extension called the *Tableau Token Generator*.
-Here's what this extension does:
+Here's what we do in our Peakboard application:
 1. Generate a Tableau token.
 2. Generate some dynamic HTML.
 3. Inject the newly generated token into the dynamic HTML.